-Further simplication may be possible by assuming all off-diagonals of the covariance matrix to be zero, thus assuming independent variables.
-This is the naive Bayes' classifier where $p(x_j|C_i)$ are univariate Gaussian.
+Further simplication may be possible by assuming all off-diagonals of the covariance matrix to be 0, thus assuming independent variables.
+This is the naive Bayes' classifier where $p(x_j mathcal{i} C_i)$ are univariate Gaussian.
 S and its inverse are diagonal, and we get